iCliniq Logo

 1) H. pylori (Helicobacter pylori) is an infection of the stomach.
 It will not cause chest tightening or chest pain.

-2) Your recent CT scan with contrast for lungs was normal.
-So If the CT scan was negative, I feel your stomach and esophagus are relatively normal, especially considering your cancer concern.
+2) Your recent CT scan with contrast for the lungs was normal.
+So if the CT scan was negative, I feel your stomach and esophagus are relatively normal, especially considering your cancer concern.

 3) Tightness in the throat may be because of singing and talking.
 It can be a laryngeal spasm, for which I suggest you practice voice rest and do warm water gargles with a pinch of salt, etc.

-4) Typical symptoms of esophageal cancer include food that will be stuck into the esophagus every time you eat.
-It will gradually progress, starting from solids to semi-solids and then liquid.
+4) Typical symptoms of esophageal cancer include food that gets stuck in the esophagus every time you eat.
+It will gradually progress, starting from solids to semi-solids and then liquids.
 It will not be episodic.

 5) Pantoprazole and Gaviscon are excellent medicines, and I suggest you use them for four to eight weeks.
 They will not lower your acid too much.

-6) If you persistently have a voice problem, I suggest you visit a specialist for a laryngoscopy so that he can better examine your throat.
+6) If you persistently have a voice problem, I suggest you visit a specialist for a laryngoscopy so that they can better examine your throat.

 7) I also suggest you repeat the endoscopy if the symptoms are persistent and you have difficulty swallowing.